Campi Flegrei Supervolcano May Have Restarted Its Fiery Cycle Of Massive Eruptions

 The most recent volcanic eruption at Campi Flegrei was considerably milder and happened almost 500 years ago.
 This latest explosion led to the formation of a new mountain dubbed Monte Nuova — forged from burning lava spewed over the course of eight days.

 Around 20 other similar “tame” eruptions have been recorded in the supervolcano’s long history, going back 60,000 years.
-After examining material leftover from all these events, including the two mega-eruptions that re-shaped the caldera, the volcanologists discovered a hidden secret in the chemical composition of crystallized magma.
+After examining material leftover from all these events, including the two mega-eruptions that re-shaped the caldera, the volcanologists discovered a hidden secret in the chemical composition of the crystallized magma.

 As it turns out, the chemistry of the volcanic rocks described a specific pattern — hinting that the eruptions follow a certain cycle.
 And, since the material that settled after the latest eruption also appeared during a few other minor events in the supervolcano’s past, the team inferred that the cycle may have just restarted.